quicksilver/RemoteHosts-qsplugin/README.markdown

 ### A Quicksilver plug-in for dealing with a large number of computers ###

-Given a text file with a list of machine names in it (either hostname or Fully Qualified Domain Name), this plug-in indexes them as "remote host" objects and provides the following actions:
+Given a text file with a list of machines in it (either hostname, Fully Qualified Domain Name, or IP address), this plug-in indexes them as "remote host" objects and provides the following actions:

-  * SSH to host
+  * SSH
-  * SSH to host as root
+  * SSH as root
-  * SSH to host as… [username in 3rd pane]
+  * SSH as… [username in 3rd pane]
-  * Telnet to host
+  * Telnet
-  * Telnet to host on port… [port number in 3rd pane]
+  * Telnet to port… [port number in 3rd pane]
+  * FTP
+  * HTTP
+  * HTTPS
   * Screen Sharing (VNC)
-  * Browse host with CIFS
+  * Browse with CIFS
   * Mount share with CIFS… [share name in 3rd pane]
-  * Browse host with AFP
+  * Browse with AFP
   * Mount share with AFP… [share name in 3rd pane]
-  * Get IP Address
+  * Get IP Address - Returns the IP address to Quicksilver.
-  * Lights-Out Management
+  * Lights-Out Management - Returns the LOM address to Quicksilver as a "remote host".
+From there, you can use one of the above actions to connect to it.

 The plug-in will scan `~/.hosts` for a list of machines by default.
 The file is treated as UTF-8.
 It should contain one host per line.
 The hostname or FQDN should be the first thing on each line, but other metadata is allowed (separated by a single space).
 An example might look like this: